DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

       ![Submerged ADC test board](testboard_submerged.jpg)

-     * if you lose the readback from the chip while immersing in the cold:
+     * if the readback from the chip starts going bad while immersing in the cold:
-         - Close the waveform GUI  and try step 5) and 6) and see if it recovers.
-         - Make sure waveform generator is correctly configured.
+         - Fully insert the chip
        	 - Check the current draw to make sure a cable hasnt failed.
+         - Lightly tap on the chip using the plastic stick - protect your hands from the cold!
+         - Close the waveform GUI  and click on "Re-setup Board" and see if it recovers.

 6) Run the FE ADC Tests
     --------------------